New Search

 The Doors- Strange Days- the late Ray Manzarek

 “Strange Days”, The Doors’ second album in only nine months, was uncanny in capturing seismic changes already underway in America which would signal the end to the all-too-brief “Summer of Love” in 1967.
-The Doors’ late co-founder Ray Manzarek In the Studio for “Strange Days” to mark its 55th anniversary.
+The Doors’ late co-founder Ray Manzarek In the Studio for “Strange Days”.

 2